Chart Color Schemes

 Kilcoy features high concentrations of group households, with a fairly typical median household size

-Family households constitute 67.8% of all households, consisting of 30.3% couples with children, 26.1% couples without children, and 11.3% single parent families.
-Non-family households comprise the remaining 32.2%, with lone person households at 25.5% and group households making up 6.2%.
-The median household size is 2.6 people, aligning with the Greater Brisbane average.
+Family households constitute 67.8% of all households, including 30.3% couples with children, 26.1% couples without children, and 11.3% single parent families.
+Non-family households account for the remaining 32.2%, with lone person households at 25.5% and group households comprising 6.2% of the total.
+The median household size is 2.6 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households